 Prolonged and persistent stress is often the cause of mental health problems and a lot of the time it can also lead to physical illnesses such as heart disease, obesity, diabetes, headaches and gastrointestinal problems.

-In fact it is so common that one in four people in the UK are predicted to experience a mental health problem at some point in their life, be it down to stress or something unrelated, and as a result this is costing the UK economy an estimated £26 billion each year.
+In fact, it is so common that one in four people in the UK is predicted to experience a mental health problem at some point in their life, be it down to stress or something unrelated, and as a result, this is costing the UK economy an estimated £26 billion each year.

-In this case, managing work related stress isn’t only relevant to individuals who want to decrease their stress levels, it also applies to employers who need to tackle work related stress in order to enhance productivity and decrease sickness absences, not to forget abide by the law.
+In this case, managing work-related stress isn’t only relevant to individuals who want to decrease their stress levels, it also applies to employers who need to tackle work-related stress in order to enhance productivity and decrease sickness absences, not to forget to abide by the law.